-College move-in day is a much-anticipated rite of passage for the college freshman.
-For the last couple of years, college students have been spending even more time in their dorm rooms, as other activities and sport have been canceled.
-This makes it even more important to use a good college packing list to make sure they have what they need to be comfortable and safe.
+College move-in day is a much-anticipated rite of passage for college freshman.
+Having a good college packing list can make move in go more smoothly and help you ensure that they have what they need to be comfortable and safe.

 When your son’s college opens for the fall semester or quarter, your first year student will finally meet his future roommate for the first time and see his new home for the year.
 I’ve had the honor and pleasure of sending two of my three sons off to college so far, and we’ve learned a few things about the packing experience along the way, enabling me to put together a comprehensive college packing list for guys (and yes you can use this for girls too but they may have some additional needs that my boys didn’t.)